SeanKilleen/seankilleen.github.io/_posts/2019-06-04-building-an-azure-functions-application-to-share-author-linkedin-posts-via-ifttt.md

 ## What We're Building

 We're going to build an open-source Azure Function application -- that you can deploy for your own use -- to set LinkedIn updates on your behalf.

+## First up: Registering an Application

+OK, LinkedIn makes you jump through some hoops here.
+You'll need to add a company to LinkedIn, and then you'll need to register an app for that company.
+Unfortunately you can't register them to an individual.
+So that's...a bummer.
+But for the sake of this example, we'll do it.

+* Head to the LinkedIn developers page at <https://www.linkedin.com/developers/apps>.
+* Click the `Create App` button